intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/chatglm2/README.md

 # ChatGLM2

-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on ChatGLM2 models on [Intel GPUs](../../../README.md).
+In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on ChatGLM2 models on [Intel GPUs](../../../README.md).
 For illustration purposes, we utilize the [THUDM/chatglm2-6b](https://huggingface.co/THUDM/chatglm2-6b) as a reference ChatGLM2 model.

 ## 0. Requirements
-To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.
+To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example 1: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a ChatGLM2 model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations on Intel GPUs.
+In the example [generate.py](./generate.py), we show a basic use case for a ChatGLM2 model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations on Intel GPUs.

 ### 1. Install
 #### 1.1 Installation on Linux